Flight review

-A flight review is a study program and flight instructor examination of aviation piloting skills.
-Periodic flight reviews are a pilot licensing requirement mandated by the aviation authorities of many countries.
-These reviews take different forms in different countries.
+A flight review is a periodic evaluation of a pilot’s skills, typically conducted by a certified flight instructor.
+It is a licensing requirement in many countries and is intended to ensure continued proficiency and safety.
+The structure and requirements of flight reviews vary by country.

 Flight reviews in the United States

-In the United States, flight reviews have been required every two years, and thus have been called biennial flight reviews (BFRs).
+In the United States, flight reviews are required every two years, and thus were formerly called biennial flight reviews (BFRs).

-For holders of pilot certificates issued by the U.S. Federal Aviation Administration (FAA), a flight review (previously referred to as a BFR by the FAA) is required of every active holder of a U.S. pilot certificate at least every two years.
+For holders of pilot certificates issued by the U.S. Federal Aviation Administration (FAA), a flight review is required of every active holder of a U.S. pilot certificate at least every two years.
 The flight review consists of at least 1 hour of ground instruction and 1 hour in-flight with a qualified flight instructor, although completion of any Phase of the FAA WINGS program also satisfies the requirement for a flight review.

 Federal Aviation Regulation (FAR) 61.56 specifies that the review must include: